hmchen47/DataScience/Notes/p01-Bayesian.md

     + concern: a natural extension of the subjective interpretation of probability

-## 3.4 Exchangeability and parametric modelling
+## 3.4 Exchangeability and parametric modeling

 + Exchangeability
   + the rules of probability able to be derived from more basic ideas of relational behavior